Sowmya-BH/AIJobBoard/README.md

 uvicorn server:app --reload
 ```

+* server:app: Runs the main application module (Web UI + LangGraph state machine).
+It handles semantic scoring either by importing ResumeHQ in-process or by executing an HTTP call to the sidecar service.

+* app:app (inside scorer_service/): Runs the standalone local scorer module that hosts the dedicated scoring service.

 Then open **http://127.0.0.1:8000** — paste or upload a resume, pick a domain,
 click *Find matching jobs*, select a job, review the ATS score, add info to
 re-score, and generate a cover letter / tailored resume / interview questions.